Where to buy toilet paper: these retailers still have stock

-Looking for loo roll?
-We've hunted high and low to find retailers that still have toilet paper in stock in the UK and US.
-Scroll down to check availability in your region.
+Down to your last roll of toilet paper?
+Faced with bare shelves and 'out of stock' messages wherever you turn?
+We've hunted high and low to find the retailers that still have toilet paper in stock during this great loo roll shortage of 2020.
+Read on for a guide to where you can still pick up a multipack of toilet paper in the UK and US.

 Readers in the US – we have good news and bad news.
 The bad news is that pretty much everywhere is out of stock for delivery right now.
 Ever since lockdown came into effect, people have been buying in such huge quantities that the toilet paper manufacturers just can't keep up (it's a similar situation with products such as hand sanitizer and Clorox wipes).